Hardthöhe (barracks): History

-The rearmament of West Germany was organized by Konrad Adenauer from the “Amt Blank”, named after his boss Theodor Blank.
+The rearmament of West Germany was organized by Konrad Adenauer from the “Amt Blank”, named after its boss Theodor Blank.
 The staff was initially housed in the Ermekeil barracks in the south of Bonn.
 From 1956 onwards, a modern barracks for around 1,000 people was built for the new ministry on a hill in the Hardtberg district.
 From the 1960s onwards, additional buildings and office buildings were built on the 80 hectare area to accommodate the increasing number of employees.
 The large central area alone covers an area of around 50,000 square meters.

 On June 7, 1955, the so-called "Blank Office" was transformed into the Federal Ministry of Defense.
 Around the same time, planning began for the construction of buildings for the ministry on Hardthöhe.
 This site had previously been a military training area.
 Initially, the ministry still used the rooms used by the Blank Office in the Ermekeil Barracks in Bonn, making this barracks the first headquarters of the Ministry of Defense.
 The plans for the new buildings on Hardthöhe met with criticism from the opposition.
 In early 1956, the SPD called for a halt to the construction of new administrative buildings.
 According to SPD MP Heinrich Ritzel, the federal buildings in Bonn had assumed a larger scale than originally planned, and in the event of a government move to Berlin, a subsequent use for these buildings was unclear.
 The Food, Beverages and Catering Union stated that 750 new apartments could be built in place of the barracks.
 However, the government under Konrad Adenauer pushed through the start of work.